Read the Medium article here.

 5 Things to Know About Regulating Internet Speech

 The Legal Issue - Some kinds of speech, such as incitements to violence, are clearly not protected by the 1st amendment, while “hate speech,” or offensive speech, is not clearly defined.
-Online platforms like YouTube can set their own guidelines for acceptable speech but are continuing to come under scrutiny for alleged bias against conservatives.
+Under Section 230 of the Decency in Communications Act (1996), online platforms like YouTube can set their own guidelines for acceptable speech but are continuing to come under scrutiny for alleged bias against conservatives.

-The Proposed Remedy – Trump is talking about antitrust, but most scholars think this is impractical.
+The Proposed Remedy – Trump is talking about antitrust to break up Big Tech monopolies, but most scholars think this is impractical.
 Republican Senator Josh Hawley just introduced a law to essentially revive the “Fairness Doctrine,” and stop biased censorship of conservatives.
-This Sunday, I’ll speak to Frank Buckley about his idea for a governmental check on “woke” social media censorship.
+This Sunday, I’ll speak to Frank Buckley about his middle-ground idea for a governmental check on “woke” social media censorship.

 The Unintended Consequences – Elizabeth Nolan Brown points out that Hawley’s bill would likely make censorship against conservatives worse.
 The bill would require companies to reapply with the Federal Trade Commission every two years to prove that they are operating in a politically neutral manner.
 Ultimately, this would mean censoring vastly more political content, Brown notes.